whingss/camera-calibration/README.md

 # Usage
 Install requirments.txt by:
--cd'ing into the camera-calibration folder.
+-cd'ing into the camera-calibration folder
--entering: pip install -r requirements.txt.
+-entering: pip install -r requirements.txt

 ## Using checkerboard.jpeg
 Print out the file